-An ovarian cancer diagnosis may call for a surgery to remove the ovaries.
-The surgery, called an oophorectomy, is particularly common for cancers that have not spread beyond the ovaries, and while the surgery is relatively safe with a low complication rate, it is a serious procedure—and as with any surgery, it’s important to go in with an idea of what to expect during and after recovery.
+An ovarian cancer diagnosis may call for surgery to remove the ovaries.
+The surgery, called an oophorectomy.
+While the surgery is relatively safe with a low complication rate, it is a serious procedureand as with any surgery, it's important to go in with an idea of what to expect during and after recovery.

 So what does it feel like to have your ovaries removed?
 No two surgery experiences are the same, and Dr. Amanika Kumar, gynecologic oncologist at the Mayo Clinic, says recovery time can vary depending on the type of incision your surgery requires.